-First off, there's the person you're about to hear from on the next page.
-Sophie and her committee are on hand to answer your questions and signpost you to support.
-They also run Accommodation Week (Week 9), at which you can find workshops, information sessions and hall talks.
-You can contact them at SRCaccommodation@.
+Firstly, on the next page you'll hear from AK, the Accommodation Officer!
+AK and their committee are on hand to answer your questions and signpost you to the right support.
+They also run Accommodation Week, at which there will be workshops, information sessions, hall talks, and many other events.
+You can contact them at SRCaccommodation@

-You can also contact me directly at president@, with any questions or concerns.
-As part of my job as President, I work with the University on providing accommodation options, setting rents and delivering financial support in the form of bursaries and scholarships.
-I also work with letting agents and local politicians on dealing with private housing, HMO policy and accommodation legislation.
+Secondly, part of my job as Association President is working with the University on providing accommodation options and delivering financial support in the form of bursaries and scholarships.
+I also work with letting agents and politicians on issues surrounding private housing, HMO policies, and accommodation legislation.
+You can email me directly at president@, or find me on social media!